About

 The Solution

 For the good of the church and the academy, society requires interrogative dialogue between the claims of the Christian faith and the various disciplines of the university.
-The Christian faith benefits from the research university to help discover the breadth of truth, and academia needs Christianity to posit transcendent questions of truth, goodness, and beauty.
+The Christian faith (as well as the whole of society) benefits from the research university to help discover the breadth of truth, and academia needs Christianity to posit transcendent questions regarding truth, goodness, and beauty.
 The Christian Study Center model essentially bridges this gap.
-The Augustine Fellowship facilitates dialogue between the rich theological and philosophical traditions of the Christian faith and the current moment of modern academia.
-It gathers students, faculty, and community members to fellowship with one another as they engage in intellectual and spiritual discussions about the human experience.
-TAF provides a hospitable environment for students and faculty to connect and have their spirits refreshed and strengthened and for churches and campus ministry groups to augment the spiritual formation and pastoral care provided to those engaged in scholarly pursuits.
+The Augustine Fellowship gathers people to explore and engage the works of theologians and scholars of the past and present regarding the Christian faith and its impact on our current age.
+The Fellowship provides a hospitable environment for students and faculty to connect and have their spirits refreshed and strengthened.
+And for churches and campus ministry groups, the Fellowship augments the spiritual formation and pastoral care provided by these groups to those engaged in scholarly pursuits.

 The Rationale